CraigB29/ddr_late_/README.md

 Goose_THREAD -delays between 3-4 seconds, then prints goose Main_THREAD -Controls order of execution of threads

 Main registers callbacks with all 3 print threads, then controls execution order.
-First signally to trigger delay, then signalling to trigger print, then waits for the callback proceeding with next word delay then print.
-Main inserts commas and newlines to eas reading.
+First signally to trigger start time for all threads (concurrent), then signalling to trigger print for duck, then waits for the callback from proceeding with next word delay then print.
+Main inserts commas and newlines to ease reading.

 Assumption:
 Assumed (on this submission) that delays were peformed AFTER previous word print (e.g. after goose prints start 1-2 second delay and wait before printing first duck)